alphagov/re-build-systems-test/README.md

     ```
     terraform apply -var-file=./terraform.tfvars
     ```

-## Step  - RE NOW PART OF STEP 1!!!!!

-Send the final output from the previous step to RE.
+1. Send the output in the terminal to the GDS Reliability Engineering team.

-RE will do two things:

-* enable your DNS records

-* create the Github OAuth app to allow login to your Jenkins
+    The Reliability Engineering team will make your URL live and set up your Github OAuth so you can log in to your Jenkins.

+    This step may take up to two working days.